Shinkō Andreas Hagn

 That same year, I started working as a volunteer Buddhist prison chaplain and crossed paths with Shinko Andreas Hagn, who became my mentor.
 He introduced me to Sanshin Zen Community. where I have found my spiritual home.

-I teach Qigong and work as a freelance editor and translator.
+I teach Qigong and work as a freelance tutor, editor and translator.

 I was born in 1986 and live in Vienna.